Hin Namno National Park

-Species
+Flora and fauna

+The national park is in the Northern Annamites rain forests ecoregion.
+721.9 km2 or 77.5% of the park is covered in forest.

+Plant communities in the reserve include evergreen, mixed deciduous, and dipterocarp forests.
+The park includes areas of Central Indochina limestone karst forest, a distinctive plant community, also found in Phou Hin Poun reserve and in Vietnam, which is home to many endemic plants.
+The park is home to seven species of diurnal primates, all of conservation concern.

 Hin Namno is home to 1,520 species of vascular plants and 536 vertebrate species.
-Important species living in the reserve include Douc and Francois’s langur, giant muntjac, fruit bat, harlequin bat, great evening bat, wreathed and great hornbills and the sooty babbler.
+Important species living in the reserve include Douc and Francois’s langur, giant muntjac, fruit bat, harlequin bat, great evening bat, wreathed, and great hornbills and the sooty babbler.

-Habitats

-Certain habitats and forestry in the reserve include evergreens, both mixed deciduous and dipterocarp forest.
-As Hin Namno lies between the Khammuan limestone belt and the Annamite Range there are many caves and limestone escarpments including the Xe Bang Fai River Cave.
-It is believed to be one of the largest river caves in the world with passages some 120 meters tall and 200 meters wide, and a subterranean channel seven kilometres long.